caumente/AUDIT/docs/tutorials/BraTS_2024.md

 | BraTS-GLI-00006-101  | UCSF | 1001752         | BKKF        | JDR        | Train                 | 3.0                     | GE           | 39.0          | F             | Glioblastoma      |

-Notice how each patient has a site, age, sex, and glioma type.
-Later, we can use this information to organize the dataset and check for potential biases.
+Each patient record is linked to a specific site and scanner configuration.
+Later, you can use this information to partition the dataset and perform site-wise or scanner-wise analyses.

-For now, we will focus on analyzing the differences between cases from different acquisition sites.
-However, we encourage users to perform their own analyses, exploring stratifications by glioma type, magnetic field strength, manufacturer, and other variables.
-The goal is to show how AUDIT can help you better understand your dataset and perform a more accurate evaluation of segmentation models and MRI cohorts.

-For this tutorial, we will work only with the training and additional training cohorts, excluding the validation set.
+For this tutorial, we will focus on the training and additional training subsets, excluding validation data.

 ```python
 df = mapping[mapping["Train/Test/Validation "].isin(["Train", "Train-additional"])]
 ```

+## 3. Organizing the dataset by site

+To facilitate comparisons between different acquisition centers, we will reorganize the dataset into site-specific folders.
+The function below automates the process by reading the metadata and copying each subject folder into the appropriate subdirectory.
+However, we  encourage users to perform their own analyses, exploring splitting by glioma type, magnetic field strength, manufacturer, and other variables.

+The goal is to show how AUDIT can help you better understand your dataset and perform a more accurate evaluation of segmentation models and MRI cohorts.

 Let's create a function to move each patient into their corresponding folder, instead of keeping all of them grouped in a single directory.

 ```python
 import os